Satyum-Singh/FED-Projects/README.md

 ## Resources
 > Here are some helpful resources to improve your skills with the tech stacks we'll be using:

-MDN Web Docs: A comprehensive resource for web development technologies.
++ __[MDN Web Docs](https://developer.mozilla.org/en-US/)__ : A comprehensive resource for web development technologies.
-React Documentation: Official documentation for React JS.
++ __[React Documentation](https://legacy.reactjs.org/docs/getting-started.html)__ : Official documentation for React JS.
-MERN Stack Tutorial: A guide to getting started with the MERN stack.
++ __[MERN Stack Tutorial](https://www.mongodb.com/languages/mern-stack-tutorial)__ : A guide to getting started with the MERN stack.

  Let's create amazing web development projects together and make the most of our 5th semester!
-Happy coding! 🚀
+Good Luck :+1: and Happy coding! 🚀